-In this article, we will do our best to set you off on the right path to finding an effective CBD dose that works for you and your condition.
-In other words, don’t let the question of ‘how much CBD oil do I take’ be an overwhelming or overly- complicated one.
+In this article, we’ll do our best to set you off on a path to finding an effective CBD dose that works for you.
+In other words, don’t let the question of ‘how much CBD oil do I take’ be an overly-complicated one.
 As you’ll see, it’s not all that difficult.

 Generally speaking, there are two main types of CBD oils out there: full-spectrum and CBD isolates.

 Full-spectrum CBD oils incorporate the entirety of the raw plant material that the CBD is sourced from.
 In other words, in addition to containing the active CBD compound, a good full-spectrum oil will have other phytocannabinoids (such as CBG, CBC, CBN, etc), phytonutrients, terpenes, flavonoids, and omega acids included from the raw material.

 That being said, CBD isolates definitely have their place in the world of medicinal cannabis.
-If you’re just starting out using CBD oil and wondering how much to take, it’s typically recommended that you start with a full-spectrum product rather than an isolate.
+If you’re just starting out using CBD oil and wondering how much to take, it’s typically recommended you start with a full-spectrum product rather than an isolate.

 How Many Milligrams of CBD to Take

 Once you’ve decided on a good, high-quality full-spectrum CBD oil, it’s time to decide how many milligrams to take.
 This is where things can get a little bit frustrating, as cannabis extracts can pose difficulties in terms of finding the perfect dose.

 Every bottle of CBD oil you get will come with a dropper, as well as general guidelines for dosing.
 Using a 300mg/30mL bottle of CBD oil as a reference, a single 20 drop (1 mL) dose would equate to 10 mg of CBD.

 Generally speaking, if you are just starting out with CBD oil you’ll want to start out with a small dose and work your way up from there.
 This is because taking an excessive amount could actually be less effective from a therapeutic standpoint, rather than taking just a moderate or small dose.